-Partner and Stakeholder Letter: The Division reached out to multiple different partners and/or stakeholders at the state, local, private, and nonprofit level for their input.
-The Division sought input on specific evidence-based program modifications or new initiatives that could enable the Division to better meet the needs of Wisconsin's citizens.
-In addition, feedback was sought regarding the funding prioritization of local housing, community, and economic development needs.
-The Division received input on its Plan from the State of Wisconsin, Department of Health Services, The Balance of State Continuum of Care and Dane County Continuum of Care in regard to improving service delivery and numbers of persons served.
-The Division received input on its Plan from the Public Service Corporation of Wisconsin in regard to improving access to broadband internet in underserved areas of Wisconsin.
-The Division sought input on its Plan regarding the vulnerability of housing occupied by low-and moderate-income households to natural hazard risks from the Wisconsin Department of Military Affairs, Division of Emergency Management.
+DEHCR reached out to multiple partners and stakeholders at the state, local, private, and nonprofit level for input on specific evidence-based program modifications or new initiatives that could enable the Division to better meet the needs of citizens.
+Feedback was sought regarding the funding prioritization of local housing, community, and economic development needs.
+DEHCR received input on its Plan from the Wisconsin Dept. of Health Services, The Balance of State Continuum of Care and Dane County Continuum of Care to improve service delivery and persons served.
+DEHCR received input on its Plan from the WI Public Service Corporation on improving access to broadband internet in underserved areas of WI.
+DEHCR sought input on its Plan regarding the vulnerability of housing occupied by low-and moderate-income households to natural hazard risks from the WI Dept. of Military Affairs, Division of Emergency Management.

-Online Public Survey: DEHCR conducted an online public survey in order to gauge the needs and priorities of Wisconsin citizens.
+DEHCR conducted an online public survey in order to gauge the needs and priorities of WI citizens.
 The survey was open from July 2nd - September 4, 2019.
 It was taken by 203 respondents, though not every respondent answered every question.
 The needs and priorities outlined in the survey informed the Needs Assessment and Market Analysis and helped DEHCR set appropriate goals in the Strategic Plan and Annual Action Plan.
 The online public survey was available in English, Spanish and Hmong, the survey was also made available in other formats upon request.

-A Home for Everyone Conference: DEHCR attended the 2019 "A Home for Everyone Conference".
-The conference had approximately 250 attendees and was held on July 17-18, 2019 in Eau Claire, Wisconsin.
+DEHCR attended the 2019 "A Home for Everyone Conference".
+The conference had approximately 250 attendees and was held on July 17-18, 2019 in Eau Claire, WI.
 DEHCR held a workshop session in which it identified its HUD-funded as well as State funded programs, award requirements, identified changes, potential updates and solicited input regarding the 2020-2024 Consolidated Plan.

-Poverty Matters!
-Conference: DEHCR attended the 2019 Poverty Matters!
+DEHCR attended the 2019 Poverty Matters!
 Conference.
 The conference was held on September 11-12, 2019 in Wisconsin Rapids, WI.
 The Poverty Matters!
 Conference is committed to reducing poverty in communities in Wisconsin.
 DEHCR attended panel sessions which informed the Consolidated Plan's Needs Assessment and Market Analysis sections.

-Wisconsin Public Housing Survey: DEHCR conducted a Public Housing Survey which was sent to the 120 Wisconsin Public Housing Authorities.
+DEHCR conducted a Public Housing Survey which was sent to the 120 WI Public Housing Authorities.
 The survey was open from June 18th, 2019 - September 4, 2019 and had 34 respondents (not all respondents answered every question).
 The Public Housing Survey was made available in other formats, or translated, upon request.

-Public Input Sessions: DOH held five Public Input Sessions and an online webinar throughout the state.
+DEHCR held five Public Input Sessions and an online webinar throughout the state.
 All locations for the Public Input Sessions had accessibility features and were open to the public.
 The online webinar was recorded and available on DEHCR website for those who were unable to attend any of the Public Input Sessions but still wanted to provide their input.

-Public Notices informing communities of the Public Input Sessions were published in the Spooner Advocate (Spooner, WI and surrounding areas), The Forest Republican (Crandon, WI and surrounding areas), Stevens Point Journal (Stevens Point, WI and surrounding areas), Wisconsin State Journal (Wisconsin), The Platteville Journal (Platteville, WI and surrounding areas).
+Public Notices informing communities of the Public Input Sessions were published in the Spooner Advocate (Spooner, WI and surrounding areas), The Forest Republican (Crandon, WI and surrounding areas), Stevens Point Journal (Stevens Point, WI and surrounding areas), Wisconsin State Journal (WI), The Platteville Journal (Platteville, WI and surrounding areas).
 Information about the Public Input Sessions was emailed to relevant state stakeholders.
-Accommodations, such as example translation/interpretation services or for persons with disabilities, for the Public Input Sessions were available upon request and all Public Input Session were held at accessible venues.
+Accommodations, such as translation/interpretation services or for persons with disabilities, for the sessions were available upon request and all sessions were held at accessible venues.